Since the inception of smartphones, texting has become a quick and easy way for people to communicate.

-Healthcare providers and hospitals can harness the power of SMS for:
+Healthcare providers and hospitals can use SMS for:

 - Appointment reminders: One physician office in Utah used patient management software to send text reminders to patients, reducing no-shows rate in half and eliminated 10 hours of reminder phone calls. [source].